The horse’s name was Minesadouble. I mean, come on. I had to, right? I’m a whiskey drinker.

-In 1980’s London I was a whisky drinker, without the ‘e’.
-Before your triple distilled Jameson became my liquid home, Scotch whisky was my tipple.
+Back when I lived in 80’s London, I was a whisky drinker, without the ‘e.’
+Before your triple-distilled Jameson became my liquid home, Scotch whisky was my tipple.

-I was hopelessly and helplessly in love, wandering the legendary market, looking for something that might put a smile on the face of the lucky winner of my obsessive attention.
+I was hopelessly in love, wandering the legendary market, looking for something that might put a smile on the face of the lucky winner of my obsessive attention.

-Taking a breather from the packed streets, I turned up a side road, and spotted a few paces on Ladbroke’s familiar Golden Circle.
+Taking a breather from the packed streets, I turned up a side road, and spotted Ladbroke’s familiar Golden Circle.

 Ah go on.
 Why not?
-It’s Saturday, so all bets are off, so put one on.
+It’s Saturday.
+All bets are off, so put one on.

 You just can’t argue with that kind of logic.

-The shop was absolutely tiny and crammed with punters, mostly Rastafarians.
-There was a symphonic buzz of secretive whispers, angry shouts and joyous laughs, the air thick with hash and grass fumes.
+That bookies was absolutely tiny, crammed with punters, mostly Rastafarians.
+There was a symphonic buzz of secretive whispers, angry shouts and joyous laughs, the air pungent with hash and grass.

-Taking a few deep breaths for a free secondary high, I eased my way to a wall, to stare at the Sporting Life tipsters table.
+Taking deep breaths for a free secondary high, I eased my way to the wall, where I stared at the Sporting Life's tipsters grid.

 For my ‘shot to nothing’ bet I look for a race where all the tipsters have chosen the same horse, except for one.